CamilleOnoda/Coffee-wifi-collection/README.md

 <h2>Cafe list page</h2>
 <ul>
 <li>Access the cafe list page at /cafes.</li>
-<li>View that requires users to be logged in.
-The route is decorated with the login_required decorator.</li>
+<li>View that requires users to be logged in.</li>
-<li>Displays a list of cafes (ordered by city) stored in the database with all the information associated.</li>
+<li>Displays a list of cafes (ordered by country) stored in the database with all the information associated.</li>
+<li>The edit button is only visible if the user added that particular cafe.
+Otherwise a button 'request edit' is displayed which redirects to the contact page.</li>
 </ul>
 <h2>Add cafe page</h2>
 <ul>
 <li>Access the add cafe page at /add.</li>
-<li>View that requires users to be logged in.
-The route is decorated with the login_required decorator.</li>
+<li>View that requires users to be logged in.</li>
 <li>Allows users to add a new cafe by providing necessary details through a form.</li>
 </ul>
 <h2>Edit cafe page</h2>
 <ul>
 <li>Access the edit cafe page at /edit.</li>
-<li>View that requires users to be logged in.
-The route is decorated with the login_required decorator.</li>
+<li>View that requires users to be logged in and only accessible to the user who added that particular cafe.</li>
 <li>Edit the selected cafe details through a form.
 Information associated to the selected cafe are pre-filled in the form; updated information will be saved to the database and displayed at /cafes.</li>
 </ul>
 <h2>Delete cafe page</h2>